 The Chinese investor exports a significant part of the ore concentrate that is further processed outside of Serbia, so the total amount of precious metals and valuable minerals is not known, at least not to the general public.
-According to statements by leading officials made on several occasions on national TV channels (RTS, Radio Television of Serbia), Serbia has the possibility to buy gold mined on its own territory with a discount of 3% compared to the market price.
+It is known that Serbia has the possibility to buy gold mined on its territory with a discount of 3% compared to the market price.

 It is becoming increasingly common for smelters to process arsenic-rich concentrate.
 According to report 1411-24 dated May 15, 2024, made in the laboratories of the Institute of Mining and Metallurgy in Bor, the concentration of cadmium in PM{10} particles exceeded the limit value 35 times, while the corresponding concentration of arsenic exceeded the limit value 23 times.
-Relevant (and alarming) data on the average annual concentrations of cadmium and arsenic can be found in the article [52].
-The corresponding impact on the environment are shown in Figure 4.
+Relevant (and alarming) data on the average annual concentrations of cadmium and arsenic can be found in the paper [29].